 Tattoo subject matter is key.

-Getting a geometric design like a mandala, or a delicate, feathery tattoo, requires almost full removal because of the negative space involved, he says.
-Traditional styles or color realism tend to require fewer sessions.
+Getting a geometric design like a mandala, or a delicate feathery tattoo, requires almost full removal because of the negative space involved, he says.
+Traditional styles or colour realism tend to require fewer sessions.

 People often come in wanting to cover up heavy, dark script.
-“You have to veer toward full removal on that,” Dustin says.
-He typically consults closely with the tattoo artist who will be doing the client’s cover up to make sure the Removery achieves the appropriate level of fading.
+“You have to veer towards full removal for that.”
+He typically consults closely with the tattoo artist who will be doing the client’s coverup to make sure the Removery achieves the appropriate level of fading.

 Most tattoo artists love laser removal because it gives them a fresh canvas for the client’s desired design, he notes.
-“They’re putting their name, their signature, on a new tattoo.”
+“They’re putting their name and signature on a new tattoo.”

 Healthy skin is vital.